Hurricane Sally: Meteorological history

+Hurricane Sally's structure rapidly degraded as it progressed farther inland throughout September 16.
+Briefly crossing the border into the Florida Panhandle, the hurricane weakened to a tropical storm by 18:00 UTC as it moved back over southeastern Alabama.
+During this time, its forward motion steadily increased as it interacted with the mid-latitude westerlies.
+Convection surrounding the center eroded amid increasing wind shear and the influence of land-based friction.
+Excellent outflow aloft supported continued heavy rain across central Georgia in areas northeast of the center.
+Moist southerly flow from Sally interacted with a developing frontal boundary over the state and expanded the breadth of heavy rain.
+Sally degraded to a tropical depression by 06:00 UTC on September 17 as its surface circulation decoupled from its mid- to upper-level circulation, with the latter accelerating ahead.
+The system transitioned into post-tropical cyclone soon after as it merged with a frontal boundary over Georgia six hours later, and a defined warm front became established to the east-northeast.
+The trailing surface circulation of Sally continued to weaken before dissipating over South Carolina on September 18.
+A new low-pressure area developed over eastern North Carolina later that day in association with the aforementioned front and Sally's remnants.
+A convergence zone developed across northern North Carolina into southeastern Virginia as warm, moist air from the remnant system interacted with an unseasonably strong cold front, creating an axis of heavy rain across the region.
+The rain event associated with Sally finally ceased late on September 18 as the new system moved farther offshore.

 Preparations

 Due to the possibility of the storm making landfall as a tropical storm, a tropical storm watch was issued for the coast of Southeastern Florida from south of Jupiter Inlet to north of Ocean Reef when advisories were first issued at 21:00 UTC on September 11.
 At 03:00 UTC on September 12, another tropical storm watch was issued for the Florida panhandle from the Ochlockonee River to the Okaloosa/Walton County line.
 That same day, numerous storm surge, tropical storm, and hurricane watches were then issued for a large portion of the US Gulf Coast east of New Orleans at 21:00 UTC, three hours after Sally was named.
 Many of these watches were then upgraded to warnings at 09:00 UTC on September 13 with more watches and warnings issued in the hours that followed.
 Several tornado, flash flood, and flood watches were issued.

 States of emergency were declared in the states of Louisiana, Mississippi, and Alabama in preparation for Sally's arrival.
 Emergencies were also declared in the East Baton Rouge and St. Bernard parishes in Louisiana and Escambia, Santa Rosa and Okaloosa counties in Florida as well as New Orleans and Pensacola, Florida.
+The National Park Service shut down the entirety of Gulf Islands National Seashore on September 12.